andrewjdavison/dotfiles/README.md

 ## Install

-   * Make sure libevent-dev is installed
-   * MAke sure ncurses is installes

  * clone the repo so the contents end up in `~/dotfiles`
  * run the install script: `cd dotfiles && chmod +x install.sh && ./install.sh`